 There are many types of collocations.
-If this is your first time reading about collocations I wouldn’t spend a lot of time on this section.
+If this is your first time reading about collocations, I wouldn’t spend a lot of time on this section.
 Come back to it when you’re much more comfortable with the idea of collocations.
-Let’s take a look at the most common types of collocations
+Let’s take a look at the most common types of collocations and some examples.

-verb + expression with preposition burst into tears
+- verb + prepositional phrase: burst into tears

-If you’ve read until here, you have understood how important collocations are to help you develop natural English.
-This means the first tool you’re going to need an online dictionary.
-I have a few favourites but most good dictionaries have a section for collocations.
-Here’s are two of my favourite Free online dictionaries to start you off.
+If you’ve read up until this point, you most likely understand how important collocations are to help you develop natural English.
+The first tool you’re going to need is an online dictionary.
+I have a few favourites, but most good dictionaries have a section for collocations.
+Here are two of my favourite free online dictionaries to start you off.